Product Review

 Prevents head bob completely

-The internal support rib physically holds your head in a tilted position.
+The internal plastic support rib physically holds your head in a tilted position.
 Unlike memory foam that compresses, this rigid support doesn't give way during sleep.

 Incredibly packable